luckylittle/zero_footprint_qbittorrent_seedbox/README.md

 Services Installed
 ------------------

-After you succesfully apply this role, you should be able to see a similar output and access the following services:
+After you successfully apply this role, you should be able to see a similar output and access the following services:

 |Service               |URL                                                        |
 |----------------------|-----------------------------------------------------------|